librato/heroku-addon-docs/addon-doc.md

     :::ruby
     $stdout.puts("sample#database.size=40.9MB")

+### Custom sources
+Librato supports an additional dimension to the metric name called the [*source*][librato-sources].
+This enables you to report the same metric associated with multiple different entities and intelligently share a single set of visualizations, alerts, etc. For example our support for Heroku's native runtime metrics uses the dyno's logical role as the source to differentiate between dynos.
+You associate a measurement with a source by adding a source key=value pair to the log line:

+    :::ruby
+    $stdout.puts("source=us-east measure#web.latency=4ms")

+Note that each source value used in a metric creates a unique data stream defined by *(metric, source)* that counts against your current plans capacity for custom metrics as [described below][picking-plans].

 ## Configuring additional integrations
 Once Librato has been added, settings for `LIBRATO_USER` and `LIBRATO_TOKEN` will be available in the app configuration and will